Washington and Oregon Surety and Contract Bonds

 What is a Surety Bond?

-A surety bond (contract bond) is something that you can get to certify that the job will be done according to what is contractually obligated.
-If it is not, a certain amount of money (determined in the bond) will be paid to the person getting the work done.
+A surety bond (contract bond) is something that certifies the job will be done according to what is contractually obligated.
+If it is not, the amount of money determined in the bond will be paid to the person getting the work done.

 A surety bond is created to protect the person getting the work done.
 It protects them from contracting work that doesn’t get done according to the contract.